What A Lot Of Things: Tech talk from a human perspective

 Happiest when making stuff or making people laugh.
 Tech, and Design Thinking.
 Works as a fractional CTO, Innovation leader and occasionally an AI or web developer through my company, craftscale.
 I'm a FRSA.

-What is What A Lot Of Things?
+What is What A Lot Of Things: Tech talk from a human perspective?

 Ash and Ian talk about interesting Things from the tech industry that are on their minds.